dataprofessor/langchain-blog-outline-generator/README.md

 ```

 ## Topics covered
-Using `PromptTemplate` to accept user input to prepare and format an input prompt to the OpenAI LLM model
+- Using `PromptTemplate` to accept user input to prepare and format an input prompt
+- The above prompt serves as an input to the OpenAI LLM model for generating a response

 ## Demo App